 - Adaptation Name Change: While Scrooge's name is the same, Jacob Marley becomes Jacob Marlowe, Belle becomes Rebecca, and "Cratchit" is spelled "Cratchitt."

-- Adaptational Villainy: This Scrooge did awful things as a young man as well as in the present day, and will continue to behave monstrously in the future should he not reform.
-Also, while in the book Scrooge was an honest businessman, in this version he embezzled money from Fezziwig (here a general store owner) he cheats at cards to screw people out of their money and property.
+- Adaptational Villainy: This Scrooge did awful things as a young man as well as in the present day, and he will continue to behave monstrously in the future should he not reform.
+Also, while in the book Scrooge was an honest businessman, in this version, he embezzled money from Fezziwig and cheats at cards to screw people out of their money and property.